ashutoshbw/ashutoshbw.github.io/README.md

 You can use it to easily scale an image and embed it with some handy features, especially when you have a large image but need a smaller version for faster rendering.
 Let's explore its usage:

-The only required parameter is `name` where you provide the image name located in your post's folder.
-So if you have a image in `content/blog/my-pet/cat.png`, you can embed it like below:
+The only required parameter is `name` where you provide the image name located in your note's folder.
+So if you have a image in `content/garden/my-pet/cat.png`, you can embed it like below:

 ```md
 {{ img(name="cat.png") }}